Connecting Stochastic Optimal Control and Reinforcement Learning: Examples: 1-dimensional double well potential

-In this section we compare the application of two different algorithms to solve the RL optimization problem \eqref{eq: rl opt problem} for the importance sampling environment introduced in \Cref{sec: soc problem as rl}.
-We consider the main two possible approaches for environments with continuous state and actions where the wanted optimal policy is deterministic.
-We restrict ourselves to deterministic policy methods since we know due to the PDE connection of the SOC problem that the optimal solution is deterministic.
-The first one is an online model based policy gradient method and the second one is an offline model free actor-critic method.
+In this section we compare the use of two different algorithms to solve the RL optimization problem for the importance sampling environment introduced in \Cref{sec: soc problem as rl}.
+We consider the two main possible approaches for environments with continuous states and actions where the desired optimal policy is deterministic.
+We restrict ourselves to deterministic policy methods because we know from the PDE connection of the SOC problem that the optimal solution is deterministic.
+The first is an online model-based policy gradient method and the second is an offline model-free actor-critic method. \\

-Throughout we will consider the paradigmatic 1-dimensional double well potential ${V_\alpha: \mathcal{D}_\text{states} \subset \mathcal{S} \rightarrow \R}$ given by
+Throughout, we will consider the paradigmatic 1-dimensional double well potential ${V_\alpha: \mathcal{D}_\mathcal{S} \subset \mathcal{S} \rightarrow \mathbb{R}}$ given by

-where the parameter $\alpha$ is responsible for the height of the barrier and $\mathcal{D}_\text{states}=[-2, 2]$ is the domain of the state space.
-We consider that the dynamics of the environment are governed by the transition probability density \eqref{eq: langevin transition density} with $\sigma(x)=\sqrt{2 \beta^{-1}}$ and time step $\Delta t=0.005$.
+where the parameter $\alpha$ is responsible for the height of the barrier and $\mathcal{D}_\mathcal{S}=[-2, 2]$ is the domain of the state space.
+We assume that the dynamics of the environment is governed by the transition probability density \eqref{eq: langevin transition density} with $\sigma(x)=\sqrt{2 \beta^{-1}}$ and time step $\Delta t=0.005$.
 The parameter $\alpha$ and the inverse temperature $\beta$ encode the metastability of the system.
 The height of the barrier is set to $\alpha=1.0$ so that the metastability is mainly influenced by the choice of $\beta$.
-The initial value of the trajectories is set to be $s_\text{init} = -1$ and the target set is chosen to be $\mathcal{T} = [1, \infty)$ for all experiments.
-Furthermore, we set $f=1$ and $g=0$ such that the quantity of interest \eqref{eq: quantity of interest} is reduced to $\exp (-T)$.
+To evaluate the performance of both algorithms we set a non-metastable setting $\beta=1$ and a more metastable one $\beta=4$.
+The initial value of the trajectories is set to $s_\text{init} = -1$ and the target set is chosen to be $\mathcal{T} = [1, \infty)$ for all experiments.
+We set $f=1$ and $g=0$ so that the quantity of interest \eqref{eq: quantity of interest} is reduced to $I(x_T) = \exp (-T)$.